-1 A simulation radius of 1 Km was assumed.
+Note 1: Medical Implants Events have also been considered by changing the victim link (VLK) central frequency to a fixed value of 2490 MHz.
+The obtained interference probability values do not differ and are hence not explicitly presented.

 Interference from MBANSs to LP-AMI

 Here the same justification applies as in case 6.1.1.2.
-The resulted interference is 1.9 %
+The resulting interference probability is 2.1 %,